Kourtney Kardashian, Sofia Richie Feud Allegedly Brewing As Scott Disick’s New Girl Gets Close To His Kids

 Some question how healthy the relationship between Richie and Disick is and claim that he is so into her because she lets him control her.
 There may have been a chance of reconciliation between him and Kourtney at one point, but he loves the control and the fact that he and Richie share the same outlook on life, and reconciliation is all but impossible at this point.

-Now 19-year-old Richie wants Kourtney to stay out of her relationship with Scott according to a source for Radar Online and let them live their lives.
+Now 19-year-old Richie wants Kourtney to stay out of her relationship with Scott, according to a source for Radar Online, and let them live their lives.
 She feels like Kourtney is being immature about her relationship with 34-year-old Disick.
 Kourtney and Scott share three children – Penelope, Reign, and Mason.
 The couple split back in 2015.